 There is also greater personal accountability (in honor cultures, people take responsibility for their actions whether or not they accept blame for them).
 Dignity-based cultures like ours, by contrast, are increasingly shameless.
 We have an attenuated sense of blameworthiness and so a large-scale refusal to take responsibility.

-In the modern liberal justice system (“dignity”-based), the people who are most involved in resolving a dispute (lawyers, judges, and the like) are those with little personal involvement in it.
+In a modern liberal justice system (“dignity”-based), the people who are most involved in resolving a dispute (lawyers, judges, and the like) are those with little personal involvement in it.
 Those with the most skin in the game (defendants, witnesses, victims) are given minor supporting roles at best.
-Because of this, people who go through this process tend not to feel like things have really been resolved satisfactorily.
+Because of this, people who go through this process tend not to feel things have been resolved satisfactorily.
 The law has been followed (more-or-less), but there’s little sense that justice has been done or that the conflict has been resolved.

 The system even denies victimhood to the victim of a violent crime, saying that the case is between the offender and “the People” or “the State.”
 The victim’s desires, whether they be for revenge or for forgiveness, don’t count.
 Emotion, the feeling of being wronged, being victimized, being treated unjustly, is deliberately excluded from the deliberations.
 This is although emotions like these are key to why we consider something to be a criminal offense in the first place.
-In their place, the system has erected a sort of post-hoc scaffolding of rational-sounding, measured, consistent rules, but this both masks the ultimately irrational foundations for the rules and prevents them from operating in a way that brings catharsis to these emotions.
+In their place, the system erects a sort of post-hoc scaffolding of rational-sounding, measured, consistent rules, but this both masks the ultimately irrational foundations for the rules and prevents them from operating in a way that brings catharsis to these emotions.

-Honor societies, on the other hand, make no pretense of creating an objective system that treats all crimes the same and focuses on the blameworthiness of the offender without getting distracted by the feelings of the victim.
+Honor societies, on the other hand, make no pretense of creating an objective system that treats all crimes the same and that focuses on the blameworthiness of the offender without getting distracted by the feelings of the victim.
 Instead, their processes are victim-centered, emotionally validating, and seek a cathartic resolution that restores balance in the society.
 They more authentically reflect human psychology about justice.

 Megalopsychia